Ahdhn/RXMeshDocs/docs/getting-started/concepts.md

 ### Connectivity-based Operations

 Use `for_each<Op, blockThreads>` when you need to access **neighboring elements**, e.g., the vertices of a face or the one-ring neighbors of a vertex.
-Queries are specified using the `Op` enum:
+Neighbor queries are specified using the `Op` enum:

 | Op      | Meaning                                |
 |---------|----------------------------------------|